Overview of the thermostat: what it does, how it works and how it works with npower tariffs

 In the UK…

 Gas and electricity tariffs are never far from the headlines, which is why the new Nest Intelligent Thermostat tariff from npower looks set to be at the forefront of the automated home heating debate this winter.
 Gas and electricity tariffs vary on a number of factors and it’s important that you choose one which is designed to work in harmony with your home and its heating system.
+Some homeowners opt for heating oil to heat their home, so they will need to look at ways they can implement technology as well as find the best-priced oil for their needs.
+This includes looking into websites such as https://www.bondedoil.com as well as discussing options with a local service so that they can come to the best conclusion.

 The Nest Intelligent Thermostat is a heating programmer and thermostat combined in one unit.
 Essentially it programs itself to control your home and its temperature without any input from you; automatically turning down the heat when you’re away and allowing remote control via an internet connection should you want to override any changes or set your own schedule.